CGUCB/CGUCB/README.md

 ## Hello All <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px">

-### Data Scientist & Aspiring ML Engineer
+### Data Scientist & ML Engineer

 ---

 🌱 Currently a Senior at the University of California, Berkeley studying Data Science (with a concentration in Applied Math & Models).
 Favorite coursework has been classes that delve into theory but have important, contemporary applications.
 I am always open to new academic papers, readings, articles, you name it!
 Feel free to send them over; let's start a conversation.

 - ⚡ Currently Sharpening PyTorch & Statistics Knowledge
-- ☕ Certified Coffee & Espresso Enjoyer
+- ☕ Coffee, Tea & Espresso
 - 🌿 Chia Pet Enthusiast

 ---